 2016 Mini Cooper Park Lane

-Kathy loved her old Mini but had to give it up because of reliability problems.
+Kathy loved her old Mini but had to give it up due to reliability issues.
 After a few years with a Honda Accord, I found this rare Park Lane model in Arizona with only 7,000 miles.
 It combines a turbo engine with a luxury interior.

 The Audio Build: Audio Innovations in Fresno installed a custom 10″ monitor with wireless CarPlay and a 10″ subwoofer.
 It’s likely the only Mini Cooper in the world with this kind of system